Southern Resident Killer Whales

 What are we doing about it?

-Many agencies are working to address threats to the Southern Resident Orcas by focusing on projects that address reductions in food sources like salmon, pollution, disturbance from boat traffic, and oil spills - all of which can impact the orca populations.
+Many agencies are working to address threats to the Southern Resident Killer Whales by focusing on projects that address food sources, pollution, disturbance from boat traffic, and oil spills.

 - Learn more about what we're doing